frostbyte-ninja/cortex-shell/README.md

 ## Shell Integration

 Shell integration allows you to use CortexShell in your terminal with hotkeys.
-It is currently available for fish, bash, and zsh.
-It will allow you to have completions in your shell history, and also edit suggested commands right away.
+It is currently available for fish, bash, zsh and powershell.
+It will allow you to have completions for your shell prompt, and also edit suggested commands right away.

 To install shell integration, run: